Bradfield/algos/book/trees/binary-search-trees.md

 A binary search tree relies on the property that keys that are less than the parent are found in the left subtree, and keys that are greater than the parent are found in the right subtree.
-We will call this the **bst property**.
-As we implement the Map interface as described above, the bst property will guide our implementation.
+We will call this the **BST property**.
+As we implement the `Map` interface as described above, the BST property will guide our implementation.
 The diagram below illustrates this property of a binary search tree, showing the keys without any associated values.
 Notice that the property holds for each parent and child.
-All of the keys in the left subtree are less than the key in the root.
-All of the keys in the right subtree are greater than the root.
+All of the keys in the left subtree are less than the key in the root; all of the keys in the right subtree are greater than the root.

 ![A simple binary search tree](figures/simple-binary-search-tree.png)

 Now that you know what a binary search tree is, we will look at how a binary search tree is constructed.
-The search tree above represents the nodes that exist after we have inserted the following keys in the order shown:
+The search tree above represents the nodes that exist after we have inserted the following keys in the order:
 $$70, 31, 93, 94, 14, 23, 73$$.
 Since 70 was the first key inserted into the
 tree, it is the root.
 Next, 31 is less than 70, so it becomes the left child of 70.
 Next, 93 is greater than 70, so it becomes the right child